NCAR/cesm_unit_test_tutorial/README.rst

 the unit tests and seeing if the build complains: it will tell you about any missing dependencies.

+This step should not be needed for the example in this tutorial.

 Testing the build
 ^^^^^^^^^^^^^^^^^